-Disability services in Vietnam are extremely limited, with most families having no idea how to seek assistance for their affected child.
-Having a child with a disability is considered a family issue, however these families often suffer grief and loss, causing significant mental health issues.
-Looking after a disabled child can severely affect a parent’s chance to find work, which has a strong impact on the finances of the family.
+Disability services in Vietnam are extremely limited, with most families having no idea how to seek assistance for their child.
+Having a child with a disability is considered a family issue; however, these families often suffer grief and loss, causing significant mental health issues.
+Looking after a disabled child can severely affect a parent’s chance to find work, which has a strong impact on the finances of the whole family.

 - Teaching ‘Practical and Life Skills’ to the children and the parents helps to maximize physical, social and intellectual development

-- POD (Program of Development) day program provides physical, social and intellectual development to children aged between one year to seven years.
+- POD (Program of Development) day programme provides physical, social and intellectual development to children aged between one and seven years.
 CHIA helps the children who will attend school to maximise their confidence and abilities

 - Practical assistance to improve the quality of children’s lives in the home environment, e.g. modifications to the layout of the home, redesign of furniture to enable more independent living